 How long will the State incentive program be available?

 The program will run while funds are available.
-Please refer to the funds remaining tracker on this page for the latest information on this.
-We are unable to provide an end date, but can offer that Vermont Legislators included an additional $12 million for EV incentives in the current State transportation bill.
-If future incentive spending follows a similar trend as previous years these funds should last at least into 2024.
+Please refer to the funding dashboard for the latest information on this.
+We are unable to provide an end date, but anticipate these funds should last at least into 2024.

-Are any vehicles priced over $40,000 for Plug-in Hybrids / $45,000 for All-Electric vehicles eligible for a State incentive?
+Are any all-electric or plug-in hybrid electric vehicles priced over $50,000 eligible for a State incentive?

 Vehicle model eligibility for the State incentive program is determined by the base manufacturer's suggested retail price (MSRP).
-If a vehicle is listed as an eligible model (see above) then any version of that model is eligible for the State incentive program, even if the selling price is above $40,000.
+If a vehicle is listed as an eligible model (see above) then any version of that model is eligible for the State incentive program, even if the selling price is above $50,000.
+The Vermont Agency of Transportation overseeing the state incentives for new EVs also has some ability to consider inflationary pressure on vehicle prices to maintain eligibility for models that may be just over $50,000 base MSRP.
 Additionally, vehicle MSRP exemptions are available for individuals with disabilities that require special registration plates or placards as defined in 23 V.S.A §304a.

 Will you be updating the list of eligible vehicles for the State incentive program when new models are available in Vermont?

-Yes, the listing of eligible models will be updated if new EV models with a base price under $40,000 Manufacturer’s Suggested Retail Price (MSRP) for Plug-in Hybrid Electric Vehicles and under $45,000 MSRP for All-Electric Vehicles become available and while funds remain.
+Yes, the listing of eligible models will be updated if new EV models with a base price under $50,000 Manufacturer’s Suggested Retail Price (MSRP) become available and while funds remain.

 How can I determine my adjusted gross income (AGI) for eligibility?